Christ Lutheran Church

 Mt.
 Laki Community Presbyterian Church

-Larry Wagner will share the sermon :”Seeds of the Spirit” based on Matthew 13:1-9, 18-23 at the 10 a.m. service at 12570 Hwy 39.
-Music will be shared with Charles Charles playing his guitar.
+David Glidden, Methodist lay leader, will share the sermon “Inheritance Promised” based on Romans 8:16-22 at the 10 a.m. service at 12570 Hwy 39.
+Music will be provided by Charles, Cary and Grace Charles.

 Peace Memorial Evangelical Presbyterian Church

-Pastor Aaron Beaty will begin a sermon series on the “Minor Prophets” this Sunday at Peace Memorial Presbyterian Church, 4431 S 6th St. This week’s sermon is “”Because of His Love” from Malachi 1-3.
+Pastor Aaron Beaty will continue a sermon series on the “Minor Prophets” this Sunday at Peace Memorial Presbyterian Church, 4431 S 6th St. This week’s sermon is “The Wrath of God” from Nahum 1:1-8.
+Worship services begin at 10:30 a.m.
 Recommended safety measures will be in place.
 Those who do not yet feel safe in public worship may view the sermon at peaceepc.org.
-A fellowship time will be held today from 11 a.m. to noon, Recommended safety precautions will be followed.
 Access to sermons, devotionals and other aids can be made through the Peace Memorial Facebook page or by going directly to the website.

 St. Mark’s Anglican Church

-St. Mark’s Anglican Church, 1211 Main Street, will have a Morning Prayer Service at 10 a.m.
-Bishop David Fleming will lead the service and his Sermon is titled “The Faith of Abraham.”
-All are welcome.
+St. Mark’s Anglican Church, 1211 Main St., will hold a Morning Prayer Service at 10 a.m.
+Bishop David Fleming will lead the service and deliver the sermon.
+Masks are available if you forget your own.

 Seventh Day Adventist Church

-Wednesday evening worship lead by Elder David Moore will be a study of the book of 1, 2 and 3 John and Jude at 6:30 p.m. in the Fellowship Hall.
-Adventist Christian School yard sale at 2499 Main St. is Friday and Sunday, July 10 and 12, between 9 a.m. and 5 p.m.
+Wednesday evening worship lead by Elder David and Patty Moore will be a study of the book “Christ’s Object Lessons” at 6:30 p.m. in the Fellowship Hall.

 United Evangelical Free Church